SwayamInSync/machine-learning/README.md

-# This repo is used to store my Machine Learning stuff
+# Machine Learning
+- Solutions of Machine Learning Course from Stanford on Coursera
+- ML Zoomcamp solutions